Installations and Performance Art

 The central piece in Xquisite Corps Act Two which provided momentum for action.
 No one remained indifferent toward the Runway and the audience kept changing it in all kinds of ways until the paint run out.

 Due to intervention from the audience, Xquisite Shodo turned into a giant Kimono.
+An installation created in Central Park over Easter Weekend, where we paint together with the audience using long brushes, ink and a giant piece of paper.

 Site specific Installation and Performance art on Governors Island in New York.
 It was created as a response to the nearby Mark di Suvero sculptures and took place during Figment art festival.